 Here are three small business ideas that are quick to get up and running and don’t require a heap of cash to start, with some real-life case studies for inspiration.

-1. Home baking
+1. A home baking business

 We Brits have always loved to bake but, thanks to the remarkable popularity of The Great British Bake-Off, homemade cakes and cookies have become a national obsession.